Second Trump-Biden debate officially canceled | DW | 09.10.2020

-US debate organizers canceled a second matchup after the Biden and Trump campaigns disagreed on the format of the debate.
-Donald Trump refused to attend a virtual event.
+US debate organizers canceled the second matchup between Joe Biden and Donald Trump after the campaigns disagreed on the format of the debate.
+Trump had refused to attend a virtual event.

 The second US presidential debate planned for October 15 was canceled by the nonpartisan Commission on Presidential Debates on Friday, as the event's format was thrown into disarray following US President Donald Trump's coronavirus diagnosis.